kchain-solutions/erc4626/readme.md

 }
 ```

-#### Publishing AptosVault
+### 2. Publishing AptosVault
-The aptos vault is the concrete instance of the ERC4626
+The AptosVault is the concrete instance of the package ERC4626.
+In this case is implemented with AptosCoin (asset) and YAptosCoin (share).

-edit the AptosVaul toml file with the address of the ERC4626 just published
+Before to deploy AptosVault you have to edit the AptosVault toml file with the address of the ERC4626 published before

 ```toml
 [package]